 Compared to the homepage experience

-In contrast to the personalized post-click experience above, the Mike Bloomberg homepage isn’t quite as focused.
+In contrast to the personalized post-click landing page experience above, the Mike Bloomberg homepage isn’t quite as focused.
 Rather than having a 1:1 conversion ratio, it provides a comprehensive overview of Bloomberg as a person and politician while offering a full browsing experience:

 - The “Shop” CTA button is obvious at the top of the page, giving visitors an easy way to escape the homepage quickly after arriving.